setopet/auto-specifications/README.md

 # Java Auto Specifications

-Generate Java interfaces for specifications written to a YAML file.
-Use those interfaces for test classes to track their coverage.
+Write specifications of system units to a YAML file.
+Use the annotation processor to ensure coverage of those specifications by test cases.

-The intention of this project is to encourage a lightweight design-driven approach for writing programmer's test, as you and your team are working with a non-Java source files when specifiying the functionality of a system unit.
+The intention of this project is to encourage a lightweight behaviour-driven approach (BDD) for writing code and programmer's test, as you and your team can define functionality of a system unit before focusing on implementation details.

 ## Getting Started